jukofyork/qlora-pipe-lite/docs/ControlAdapters.md

 control_class = -1

 [[datasets]]
-dataset_path = "data/neutral_writing.jsonl" # Mixed/uncurated; used as randomized regularizer
+dataset_path = "data/neutral_writing.jsonl" # Mixed/uncurated; used as randomised regulariser
 control_class = 0                           # Will be mapped to ±1 during preprocessing
 ```

 ### Why Use Class `0`?

-Class `0` is a convenient switch to introduce randomized directionality without curating separate positive/negative datasets.
-Those examples are converted to `±1` at preprocessing, acting as a regularizer that improves generalisation and helps preserve base model behavior.
+Class `0` is a convenient switch to introduce randomised directionality without curating separate positive/negative datasets.
+Those examples are converted to `±1` at preprocessing, acting as a regulariser that improves generalisation and helps preserve base model behaviour.

 **Recommendation**: Allocate roughly 10–30% of your total training examples as `control_class = 0` sources.